LCC-CIT/CS233JS-CourseMaterials/Labs/TermProject/CS233JS_TermProjectPrdoposal.md

   - Be hosted on citstudent.lanecc.edu.
 - Use best coding practices like avoiding global variables, writing DRY code, proper indentation, descriptive variable names, explanatory comments, etc.
 - Provide good user experience by using input validation, do-again loops or resets, clear instructions, etc.
--  Require more effort than an average lab assignment, but not more than two lab assignments.
+-  Require about the same effort as two lab assignments.
-- Not be the same as any of the class or tutorial examples.
+- Not be the same as any of the class, tutorial, or textbook apps.
 - Not be the same as a project being done by another student in the class.
 -  Not use code you got from someone else, the internet, or AI.
 -  Provide attribution where appropriate.